anirudhsatish22/cs124/docs/design.md

 ## Lab 5 Design:

 For this final Lab, we added support for logging in, and therefore multiple users.
 We support creating new log ins through valid usernames and passwords.
-We also support logging in via google, and facebook.
-(TODO) In conjunction with this, we support sharing of lists with other users.
+We also support logging in via google, which is quite nice.
+In conjunction with this, we support sharing of lists with other users.
 A shared list is editable by the owner, and everyone to whom it is shared, however, only the owner can delete this list.